Hope Just Ahead...

 Today my Stef went in to have a Pet Scan and the results after six weeks of horrid chemo were not what we had wished for.
 The oncologist told her there is nothing more he can do for her.
 The cancer has remained unchanged in her body and the time line they give her is still six months or a year??
 No one really knows that answer, do they?

-When I first wrote this article I had thought that it was the leukemia is what she is fighting, that it is the culprit.
+When I first wrote this article I had thought that it was the leukemia that she is fighting, that it is the culprit.
 But actually I was mistaken.
 It is metastasized cancer that has spread throughout her entire body including her lymph glands that is taking its toll on her now.

 Not that it really matters what the source is at this point.
 We just continue to HOPE for the best and to embrace every minute of every day with gusto.
 And hug and squeeze each other often and get all that matters out of each opportunity we have.